Tāvini Huiraʻatira: History

-In the 2017 French legislative election election, Moetai Brotherson became the first member of Tavini Huiraatira elected to the French National Assembly.
+In the 2017 French legislative election, Moetai Brotherson became the first member of Tavini Huiraatira elected to the French National Assembly.

 At the 2018 election the party won only eight seats.

 In the 2022 French National Assembly election the party won all three of the French Polynesian constituencies.

 On 10 March 2023 the party announced that Moetai Brotherson would be their candidate for the presidency in the 2023 French Polynesian legislative election.
 It released its full party list on 17 March.
+The party led the first round, with 35% of the vote.